Whiteknight/Rosella/libraries/test.md

         ...
     }

+This setup is used to execute a *test class*.
+A test class is a class where all the methods are treated as independent tests, and executed sequentially.
 The first argument to the `test` function is the type from which to extract methods.
 This is the only required parameter.
 There are a number of optional named parameters which can be provided to change certain aspects of the